linkedin/icon-magic/icon-dir-structure.md

 ## Icon configuration `iconrc.(js|json)`

-You can explore all the available properties and descriptions on the Icon in the [TS config-schema](./packages/config-reader/src/schemas/config-schema) or [JSON Schema](./schema.md).
+You can explore all the available properties and descriptions on the Icon in the [TS config-schema](./packages/config-reader/src/schemas/config-schema.ts).